-- 21. All construction water must be obtained through an approved hydrant meter or bulk water meter, at a location approved by Public Works. - 22.
+- 21. All construction water must be obtained through an approved hydrant meter or bulk water meter, at a location approved by Public Works Director. - 22.
 The Contractor shall provide the City and the project engineer with the names and 24 hour telephone numbers of at least two persons associated with the project who can be contacted outside of regular work hours in case of emergencies. - 23.
 Notice to Property Owners, Contractor Responsibility.
 When work performed by Contractor will impact or interrupt water/sewer/storm drainage utility service or interrupt vehicular or pedestrian access to any public or private property, Contractor shall notify all the affected parties prior to the anticipated impact a minimum of 48 hours in advance.
 In addition, Contractor shall provide door hangers or equivalent a minimum of 24 hours (and a maximum of 48 hours) before such interruption of utility service (or vehicular/pedestrian access) to all residences, structures or businesses impacted by the work (Contractor is responsible to coordinate with the City staff a minimum of 1 week prior in order to verify area of impact or interruption).
-In addition to the written notice, a representative of the Contractor shall knock on the front door of all affected residences or businesses on the morning that the work will commence, and attempt to notify the residents or businesses regarding the start of the work.
+In addition to the written notice, a representative of the Contractor shall knock on the front door of all affected residences or businesses on the morning that the work will commence, and attempt to notify the residents or businesses regarding the start of the work. - 24.
+Fire, Police, Transit, School Bus Notification.
+Contractor shall provide a minimum of 48 hours (2 work days) notice to police, fire department and Post Office prior to any work that will impact vehicular traffic, and ensure that alternate emergency access is available.
+Provide a minimum 1 week (5 work days) notice to any transit district or school district of any traffic impacts on streets which are on bus routes (Contractor to verify routes), and verify that arrangements are made for alternate routes. - 25.
+Garbage/Recycle Notification.
+Contractor shall provide a minimum 1 week advance notice for the garbage/recycle collector, and make arrangements for the garbage and/or recycle receptacles at all properties to be placed at a location where they can be collected on the appropriate day(s).